 — from the introduction by the author

-Catherine Higgs is Professor and Head of the Department of History and Sociology in the Irving K. Barber School of Arts and Sciences at the University of British Columbia’s Okanagan campus.
+Catherine Higgs is Professor of History in the Department of History and Sociology in the Irving K. Barber Faculty of Arts and Social Sciences at the University of British Columbia’s Okanagan campus.
 She is the author of The Ghost of Equality: The Public Lives of D.D.T.
 Jabavu of South Africa, 1885–1959, Chocolate Islands: Cocoa, Slavery, and Colonial Africa, and coeditor of Stepping Forward: Black Women in Africa and the Americas, all published by Ohio University Press.
 More info →

 Save 20% ($26.36)